joliencremers/bpnreg/paper.md

 circular outcomes based on the von Mises distribution.
 The package `circglmbayes` [@Mulder2017] provides a Bayesian regression model for circular outcomes based on the von Mises distribution.
-To date however, `bpnreg` is the only R-package providing Bayesian multiple regression as well as mixed-effects models for circular outcomes based on the projected normal distribution.
+To date however, `bpnreg` is the only R-package providing Bayesian regression as well as mixed-effects models for circular outcomes based on the projected normal distribution.

 From its first release `bpnreg` has been used for circular data analysis in several publications
 [@Tyson-Carr2020-mu; @Cremers2021-mm; @Cote2020-xg; @Rafferty2020-pb; @Ojeda_undated-by; @Olson2020-al; @Klugkist2018-ag; @Spinks2019-ya].

-# Use
+# Example

-In a study by @Brunye2015-kb on cognitive maps, map-like memories of familiar environments that are used when we try to navigate in a certain environment, the hypothesis that like physical maps, cognitive maps also have a north-up orientation was tested.
-This hypothesis was tested by asking university students to point North at several campus locations.
-The variable of interest in this study was the pointing direction of the students, measured on a compass, and thus a circular variable.
-See
-@Brunye2015-kb and @Cremers2018-ta for a more detailed description of the data.
+@Brunye2015-kb studies cognitive maps, defined as map-like memories of familiar environments that are used when we try to navigate in a certain environment.
+Their hypothesis of interest is that similar to physical maps, cognitive maps also have a north-up orientation.
+The north-up hypothesis was tested by asking university students to point North at several campus locations.
+The variable of interest, the pointing direction of the students, was measured on a compass and is thus a circular variable.
+See @Brunye2015-kb and @Cremers2018-ta for a more detailed description of the data.

 To test whether this pointing direction is affected by a set of covariates a circular regression model can be used.
 To use `bpnreg` for